ksu-is/Web-Scraper-using-BeautifulSoup/README.md

 - Output CSV files will be named like `theverge_headlines_YYYY-MM-DD_HH-MM.csv`.
 - See [Project Roadmap](ProjectRoadmap.md) for sprint task progress and planning.
 - Ensure you have the required libraries installed: `requests`, `beautifulsoup4`.
+- **Following 7/16 update, code outputs to a Word document instead of csv.
+Naming convention is the same except for filetype.**

 ## Web-Scraper-using-BeautifulSoup
 Web Scraping done using python and beautifulsoup4